 I am an African living overseas and working with a fantastic team of specialists who run tour companies in South Africa.
 I adopted this career because there seemed to be no other way to share my passion for Africa with the world.
 I aim to be a good ambassador for Africa, by encouraging others to share the amazing experiences I had when growing up.
 I am very proud to work for African tourism.
 All tour operators are proud to do what we do.

-Yet for a month or so I have had defend Africa against amazingly misguided thinking.
-I never expected to have to confront such ignorance Of course, I am talking about Ebola.
+Yet for a month or so I have had defended Africa against amazingly misguided thinking.
+I never expected to have to confront such ignorance.
+Of course, I am talking about Ebola.
 Rest assured, not all Africans are not carriers of the virus.
-And many of Africa’s health systems function well, so that if the disease arrives with a visitor, we will tackle it just like they are doing in Spain, the USA and elsewhere.
+And many of Africa’s health systems function well so that if the disease arrives with a visitor, we will tackle it just like they are doing in Spain, the USA and elsewhere.

 But re-education is hard.
 Even those who have stood by me in my belief that Africa is a fantastic place to visit – including some members of my own extended family – now question my wisdom.
 I am disappointed.
 I know I am not alone in this, for others in the tour industry, in and outside Africa, are battling ignorance about Ebola-in-Africa daily.